Lattices generated by Chip Firing Game models: criteria and recognition algorithm: Introduction

-Let $L(CFG)$ denote the class of lattices generated by CFGs.
-It is a well-known result that $L(CFG)\subsetneq ULD$ \cite{MPV01}, where ULD stands for the class of upper locally distributive lattices.
-However, a precise structure of $L(CFG)$ is unknown so far.
-Our aim is to find a condition to completely characterize this class of lattices.
-The results in \cite{MPV01} do not say much about the structure of $L(CFG)$.
-One of the most important discovery in our study is finding out a strong connection between the objects which seem to be far from each other.
-These objects are meet-irreducibles, simple CFGs, firing vertices of a CFG and systems of linear inequalities.
+The goal of our study is to find conditions that completely characterize those classes of lattices.
+One of the most important discoveries in our study is pointing out a strong connection between the objects which does not seem to be closely related.
+These objects are meet-irreducibles, simple CFGs, firing vertices of a CFG, and systems of linear inequalities.
 In particular, we establish a one-to-one correspondence between the firing vertices of a simple CFG and the meet-irreducibles of the lattice generated by this CFG.
-Using this correspondence, we achieve a full characterization of $L(CFG)$ which is practical and can be used to construct an algorithm for the determination of the class of lattices generated by CFGs.
+Using this correspondence we achieve a necessary and sufficient condition for ${\rm L(CFG)}$.
+By generalizing this correspondence to CFGs that are not necessarily simple, we also obtain a necessary and sufficient condition for ${\rm L(ASM)}$.
+Both conditions provide polynomial-time algorithms that address the above computational problems.
+As an application of these conditions, we present in this paper a lattice in ${\rm L(CFG)\backslash L(ASM)}$ that is smaller than the one shown in \cite{Mag03}.